 In fact, when traveling in Scotland today, you will notice how proud the Scottish people are of their culture, traditions and nature, which are all three very different from neighboring England.

-Scotland is one of those places which takes you a lot longer to explore than most other places; there is something to see around every corner, from the beautiful highlands, to the islands and beaches to the beautiful towns.
+Scotland is one of those places which takes you a lot longer to explore than most other places.
+There is something to see around every corner, from the beautiful highlands, to the islands and beaches to the beautiful towns and universities.

 Two weeks is far from enough to see everything that Scotland has to offer – but it’s enough to see a good bit of it and enjoy some of the highlights.